-The Apple TV 4K was unveiled in September 2017, and it's pretty great, but we're never satisfied with what we've got now.
-Instead, we're looking ahead to the next version of the Apple TV: the sixth-generation model, which we expect will now appear in 2019 alongside a new video streaming service that Apple is said to be launching.
+The Apple TV 4K was unveiled in September 2017, and it's pretty great, but we're never satisfied with what we've got.
+Instead, we're looking ahead to the next version of the Apple TV: the sixth-generation model, which we expect will now appear in 2019 alongside a new video streaming service that Apple is expected to launch at an event on 25 March (read about how to watch the Apple show time event here).

 The Apple TV is Apple's set-top box that combines a digital media player, a games machine and a platform for apps with the ability to stream content from iOS devices and Macs to a TV.
-Is the Apple TV still the 'hobby' product (as Steve Jobs once described it), is Apple ever going to transform the television indsutry as Steve Jobs told his autobiographer it would?
+Apple used to describe the Apple TV as a 'hobby' product, but it looks like Apple is finally ready to transform the television industry as Steve Jobs told his autobiographer it would.

-Alternatively, will Apple decide not to launch another Apple TV, preferring instead to partner with TV manufacturers?
-News that Samsung and Sony will be supporting iTunes Movies and TV Shows on their new TVs (and Samsung's 2018 TVs via a Firmware update) certainly suggests that Apple may choose to work with TV manufacturers rather than update the Apple TV in the future.
+But despite Apple's plans to take on Netflix and Amazon with its new on-demand TV service, the future of the Apple TV set-top-box is uncertain.
+In fact it is possible that Apple won't launch another Apple TV box, preferring instead to partner with TV manufacturers.
+News that Samsung will be supporting iTunes Movies and TV Shows on their new TVs (while Sony and others will support AirPlay 2) certainly hints that Apple may choose to work with TV manufacturers rather than update the Apple TV in the future.

 - Apple TV (first gen): Jan 2007